-We recently became the first state to implement a fully functional connected autonomous vehicle (CAV) deployment on Redwood Road, along with a second deployment on the Utah Valley Express (UVX) bus rapid transit line in Utah County.
+We were the first state to implement a fully functional connected autonomous vehicle (CAV) deployment on Redwood Road, along with a second deployment on the Utah Valley Express (UVX) bus rapid transit line in Utah County.
 This allows Utah Transit Authority buses to arrive on time by allowing a little extra green light time to minimize delays for buses running a little behind schedule.

 This same system allows snow plows to clear the roads more quickly and safely.

-We are building the framework for a connected vehicle network in our state through a unique partnership with Panasonic.
-We are in the early phases of installing an infrastructure framework to prepare for the future of connected vehicle travel.
-Utah is uniquely situated to be a forerunner for CAV because of our fiber backbone.
-With the legislature's support of Utah's pioneering approach to publicprivate partnerships, we will soon be the only state with border-to-border fiber connectivity.
+We continue to prepare for the future by expanding our connected vehicle network in our state through a unique partnership with Panasonic.
+Utah is a national leader in CAV because of our fiber backbone.
+With the legislature's support of Utah's pioneering approach to public-private partnerships, we will soon be the only state with border-to-border fiber connectivity.